Why is English such an important language?

 If you are looking to conduct business with international colleagues or clients, English translations are essential.
 English is the world’s most widely spoken language, counting native and non-native speakers.
 As such, it is commonly used when two speakers do not know each other’s language.
 Given English-speaking countries have the strongest economies in the world, English is key to business success.

 English-speaking countries are home to the top universities in the world.
 The United Kingdom is home to not only Oxford and Cambridge University, but also to other world-renowned institutions belonging to the Russel Group.
 In the United States, the Ivy League schools promise excellent career opportunities.
-Many universities applications require English translation of official documents.
+Many university applications require English translation of official documents.
 Equally, research is regularly published in English.

 The language of the internet